manufac-tech/macOS-utilities-Finder-Tags-via-Keystroke/README.md

 The example Automator workflows I have included here are one way to trigger _tag_ to act on the selected finder items via keyboard shortcut.
 (This functionality is probably available using LaunchBar, Alfred, Keyboard Maestro, etc., but I wanted to assign tags via keyboard w/o needing any other apps running.)

-Open the workflows in Automator to see how simple they are:
+Running Shell Scripts from keyboard shortcuts
-1. The _tag_ command is used a tiny Bash script.
+1. The _tag_ command is used in a tiny Bash script.
 Note: The Automator action requires including the path to the command.

     for f in "$@"
     do
     /usr/local/bin/tag -a –flag "$f"
     done

-2. The Bash script is wrapped in an Automator workflow
+2. The Bash script is contained in an Automator action in a workflow
 3. The workflow is saved as a macOS Service
-4. A keyboard shortcut is assigned to the Service.
+4. A keyboard shortcut is assigned to the Service

 Note: Services can be assigned a keyboard shortcut in _System Preferences -> Keyboard -> Shortcuts -> Services._

+### Toggling a tag on or off (on an item)
+I currently toggle a "flag" tag in the most simple manner:
+	1. "cmd-shift-L" ADDS the "flag" tag
+	2. "cmd-opt-shift-L" REMOVES the "flag" tag.
+	3. I would like to
+		a.
+Read the state of the tag on the file
+		b.
+Use a _single_ key command to _toggle_ that state.
+	4. I would guess this could happen using the tag command with some more Bash scripting - I might try that a bit later.

-### Setting up _tag_ using homebrew in macOS terminal
+### Note: Setting up _tag_ using homebrew in macOS terminal
 Requirements (from the [README.md](https://github.com/jdberry/tag/blob/master/README.md))
 1. 10.9 Mavericks and above
 2. You must have Xcode or the Command Line Tools installed to build/install.